 As a reminder, you should not attempt to treat prostate problems completely on your own because they are delicate issues that can menace the life of your pet.
 You should always consult with your veterinarian because the treatment will vary depending on the cause of the inflammation.

 Depending on the severity of the problem, your veterinarian might opt for surgery.
 For example, in the case of cysts, your vet will use it to drain them.
-In some cases, your vet may also suggest to neuter your pet, in order to reduce hormone levels.
+Sometimes, your vet may also suggest neutering your pet to reduce hormone levels.
 The ASPCA recommends it; however, we have also given you reasons to doubt it.
 Therefore, it must be a very well thought decision.
 You must do it patiently.

 If your dog has a case of prostatitis, then the best treatment is antibiotics.
-Your veterinarian will decide the length of the treatment, but usually, it takes from 6 to 8 weeks depending on the severity of the infection.
+Your veterinarian will decide the treatment’s length, but it usually takes 6 to 8 weeks depending on the severity of the infection.
 The most commonly used antibiotics are:

-They are strong enough to penetrate the prostate, and therefore, you should never administer them yourself.
+They are strong enough to penetrate the prostate; therefore, you should never administer them yourself.